Profute/nvim-configuration/README.md

 ## General
 This is my personal [Neovim](https://github.com/neovim/neovim) configurartion, which includes different extensions/projects and different keymaps to tailor Neovim to my liking.

+## Requirements
+  -   A C compiler
+    - For Windows, I used Zig
+    - For Linux, there is a greater variety, so use whatever
 ## Colourscheme:
   [Tokyo Night](https://github.com/folke/tokyonight.nvim)